 \section{Strong coloring}

 We now consider strong coloring of graphs, which is closely related to independent transversals.
-Given a vertex partition $\mathcal V$ of a graph $G = (V,E)$ with common block-size $b$, we define a \emph{strong coloring} of $G$ with respect to $\mathcal V$ to be a partition of $V$ into independent transversals $V = I_1 \sqcup \dots \sqcup I_b$.
-Equivalently, it is a proper vertex $b$-coloring such that exactly one vertex in each block receives each color.
-The \emph{strong chromatic number} of $G$ is the minimum value $b$ such that, for any partition $\mathcal V$ of common block-size $b$, a strong coloring exists.
+Given a $b$-regular vertex partition $\mathcal V$ of a graph $G = (V,E)$, we define a \emph{strong coloring} of $G$ with respect to $\mathcal V$ to be a partition of $V$ into independent transversals $V = I_1 \sqcup \dots \sqcup I_b$.
+Equivalently, it is a proper vertex $b$-coloring where exactly one vertex in each block receives each color.

-There has been significant attention to existential and algorithmic bounds on strong chromatic number, particularly as a function of $\Delta(G)$.
-The best general bound currently known \cite{haxstrong2} is that the strong chromatic number is at most $(11/4) \Delta(G)$ for large $\Delta(G)$.
-A simple construction of Aharoni, Berger, \& Ziv \cite{aharoni} shows that the strong chromatic number is always at most $3 \Delta(G)$; this was turned into a randomized sequential algorithm by \cite{it3} under the slightly stronger condition $b \geq (3 + \eps) \Delta(G)$ for arbitrary constant $\eps > 0$.
-It is conjectured that the correct bound is $2 \Delta(G)$.
+The best general bound currently known \cite{haxstrong2} in terms of $b$ and $\Delta$ is that strong coloring is possible when $b \geq (11/4) \Delta$ for large $\Delta$.
+Aharoni, Berger, \& Ziv \cite{aharoni} showed that the condition $b \geq 3 \Delta$ also suffices (for all $\Delta$); this was turned into a randomized sequential algorithm in \cite{it3} under the slightly stronger condition $b \geq (3 + \eps) \Delta$ for arbitrary constant $\eps > 0$.
+It is conjectured that the correct bound is $b \geq 2 \Delta$.

 The parallel algorithms lag behind significantly.
-The current best algorithm is due to \cite{harris-llll-par}, based on the Lopsided LLL for the probability space of random permutations.
-This requires $b \geq (\frac{256}{27} + \eps) \Delta(G)$ and runs in $\tilde O(\log^4 n)$ time.
-We are not aware of any NC algorithms.
+The current best randomized algorithm \cite{harris-llll-par} is based on the Lopsided LLL for random permutations; it requires $b \geq (\frac{256}{27} + \eps) \Delta$ and runs in $\tilde O(\log^4 n)$ time.
+We are not aware of any deterministic parallel algorithms.

-Let us explain the construction of \cite{aharoni}, and show how our algorithms for independent transversal can be plugged in for significantly improved deterministic sequential and parallel algorithms.
-It is critical here to have algorithms for \emph{weighted} independent transversals, even though the strong coloring problem does not overtly involve vertex weights.